rgrove/sanitize/README.md

 #### :elements (Array)

-Array of element names to allow.
+Array of HTML element names to allow.
 Specify all names in lowercase.
+Any elements not in this array will be removed.

 ```ruby
 :elements => %w[